Burkina Fasa Human Right 2017 Report April 2018

 Also see the Department of Labor’s Findings on the Worst Forms of Child Labor at www.dol.gov/ilab/reports/child-labor/findings/.

 d.
 Discrimination with Respect to Employment and Occupation

 The law prohibits discrimination with respect to employment and occupation.
 The government did not effectively enforce the laws and regulations.
 Discrimination occurred based on race, color, sex, religion, political opinion, social origin, gender, disability, language, sexual orientation or gender identity, HIV-positive status or other communicable diseases, or social status with respect to employment and occupation.
 The government took few actions during the year to prevent or eliminate it.

 e.
 Acceptable Conditions of Work

-The law mandates a standard workweek of 40 hours for nondomestic workers and a 60-hour workweek for household workers, and it provides for overtime pay.
-There are also regulations pertaining to rest periods, limits on hours worked, and prohibition of excessive compulsory overtime.
+The law mandates a standard workweek of 40 hours for nondomestic workers and a 60-hour workweek for household employees.
+The law provides for overtime pay, and there are regulations pertaining to rest periods, limits on hours worked, and prohibitions on excessive compulsory overtime.

 The government sets occupational health and safety standards.
 There are explicit restrictions regarding occupational health and safety in the labor law.
 Employers must take measures to provide for safety and protect the physical and mental health of all their workers and assure that the workplace, machinery, materials, substances, and work processes under their control do not present health or safety risks to the workers.